 A passion for fine food - and each other - helps this couple to achieve the American dream

-Sandy remains a part-time server while overseeing the marketing & advertising of the restaurant with the help of her middle son, Dan, and she spends time keeping the interior design fresh and exciting.
+Sandy remains a part-time server while overseeing the marketing & advertising of the restaurant and she spends time keeping the interior design fresh and exciting.
 Dining guests have referred to the ambience of the new upstairs location as rustically sophisticated and always comfortable.

 Bob, meanwhile, experiments and perfects the culinary skills he has developed over 40 years in the food and beverage industry.
 Self-taught, the ability to produce quality food that “dances in your mouth” is his gift.
 In early 2000 Bob had the opportunity to learn from a regular customer with Celiac disease how to cook gluten-free.
 Over ten years later, cooking without gluten is common practice in Bob's cooking style and is evident in the wide variety of gluten free menu items he effortlessly prepares at The Cellar Restaurant.
 With dedication and determination, the Laymans and their three sons have turned a local favorite into a regional destination.